Package 'markovDP'

 impossible_actions

-logical; show the value and the action for absorbing or unreachable states.
+logical; show the value and the action for absorbing states.

 main